tfiedlerdejanze/expublish/docs/INSTALLATION.md

 <!-- %% CHANGELOG_ENTRIES %% -->
 ```

 3\.
-Do not keep track of the release file.
 Put the following line in your `.gitignore`:

 ```text
 RELEASE.md
 ```

-Alternatively, you may check it in to version control and use it to publish a new package version
+Alternatively you may keep the `RELEASE.md` inside version control and use it
-from a remote job.
+when publishing from CI.
+The file is deleted after every succesful release.

 4\.
 (Optional) While writing the final package version, Expublish expects the version
 to be located where mix initially placed it.